Bhushan0097/Data-Analysis-with-Python-libraries/README.md

 #        DATA ANALYSIS WITH PYTHON LIBRARES

-The contents present in the repository  are in pdf and .ipynb files.. (docs/CONTRIBUTING.md)
+The contents present in the repository  are in pdf and .ipynb files..

 softwares recomended :
 * Adobe reader ,for pdf files
-* Anaconda (jupyter notebook)  ,for  ipynb files
+* Anaconda (jupyter notebook)  ,for  ipynb files  This site was built using [GitHub Pages](https://pages.github.com/).